In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

 Z GRILLS ZPG-7002ENC

-Because the Z GRILLS ZPG-7002ENC costs a little more, it has a little larger cooking space than the other one.
+Because the Z GRILLS ZPG-7002ENC costs a little more, it has a larger cooking space than the others.
 Aside from that, both grills are small, portable, and completely capable of grilling.

 Camp Chef Pursuit 20

-In terms of pricing, portability, and material, this grill is nearly identical to the Tailgater.
+This grill is nearly identical to the Tailgater in terms of pricing, portability, and material.
 It, too, has foldable legs.
 The grill is converted into a rolling suitcase, so you don’t have to pick it up.

 The Camp Chef has a larger pellet hopper, with a maximum capacity of 10lbs.
-Although its main grilling area is less than the Traeger’s (253 vs 300 sq in), it does offer an auxiliary warming rack for when things get a little too hot.
+Although its main grilling area is less than the Traeger’s (253 vs. 300 sq in), it does offer an additional warming rack for when things get a little too hot.
 Another great feature of this barbecue is the built-in bottle opener.
 So you can barbeque while also drinking beer.
 That’s awesome!